LazyTitan33/CTF-Writeups/HTB - CyberApocalypse_2023/Forensics/Bashic_Ransomware.md

 ![image](https://user-images.githubusercontent.com/80063008/227514791-6eed696b-121d-4b16-8d61-fe56895e56b7.png)

-The flag encrypted in a file with a weird extension, a memory dump. a linux image json file that was zipped up and a wireshark capture.
+The flag encrypted in a file with a weird extension, a memory dump, a linux image json file that was zipped up and a wireshark capture.

 Thankfully, we only have one HTTP stream in the pcap file: